TRUSAMIDE

 Your doctor may tell you to use a new container of TRUSAMIDE because of possible contamination of the old one, or may advise you to stop your treatment with TRUSAMIDE.

-If you are about to be started on any new medicine tell your doctor and pharmacist that you are using TRUSAMIDE.
+- are about to be started on any new medicine, tell your doctor and pharmacist that you are using TRUSAMIDE.

 Things you must not do

-Do not give TRUSAMIDE to anyone else, even if they have the same condition as you.
+- Do not give TRUSAMIDE to anyone else, even if they have the same condition as you or their symptoms seem similar.

 If you stop using your eye drops, your eye pressures may rise again and damage to your eye may occur.

-Be careful driving or operating machinery until you know how TRUSAMIDE affects you.
+Be careful before you drive or use any machines or tools until you know how TRUSAMIDE affects you.

 TRUSAMIDE generally does not cause any problems with your ability to drive a car or operate machinery.
 However, it may cause certain side effects in some people, including blurred vision and dizziness.
 Make sure you know how you react to TRUSAMIDE before you drive a car or operate machinery.